rsdoiel/antenna/planet.md

 ---

-## Microsoft to cut thousands of jobs globally - report
+## Microsoft to cut thousands of jobs around the world

 date: 2025-05-13, from: RTÉ News

-Microsoft is to lay off 3% of its employees across all levels, teams and geographies, according to a report by CNBC.
+Microsoft said it was laying off less than 3% of its workforce, or around 6,000 employees, as the technology giant looks to rein in costs while funneling billions of dollars into its ambitious bet on artificial intelligence.

 <br>